OPS-E2E-PPE/VBA-Docs/api/PowerPoint.AnimationPoint.md

 ---
-title: AnimationPoint Object (PowerPoint)
+title: AnimationPoint object (PowerPoint)
 keywords: vbapp10.chm664000
 f1_keywords:
 - vbapp10.chm664000
-ms.prod: powerpoint
 api_name:
 - PowerPoint.AnimationPoint
 ms.assetid: 79aa1a47-abab-f98f-955a-48be10a94c41
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# AnimationPoint Object (PowerPoint)
+# AnimationPoint object (PowerPoint)

 Represents an individual animation point for an animation behavior.
 The **AnimationPoint** object is a member of the **[AnimationPoints](PowerPoint.AnimationPoints.md)** collection.
 The **AnimationPoints** collection contains all the animation points for an animation behavior.

 ## Example

 To add or reference an **AnimationPoint** object, use the [Add](PowerPoint.AnimationPoints.Add.md) or [Item](PowerPoint.AnimationPoints.Item.md)method, respectively.
 Use the [Time](PowerPoint.AnimationPoint.Time.md)property of an **AnimationPoint** object to set timing between animation points.
 Use the **[Value](PowerPoint.AnimationPoint.Value.md)** property to set other animation point properties, such as color.
 The following example adds three animation points to the first behavior in the active presentation's main animation sequence, and then it changes colors at each animation point.

 ```vb